unitof/trump-approval/README.md

 Thanks to RCP for the open-ish JSONP API.
 Or maybe just don’t say anything.

-Returns as a Promise, which resolves to Object:
+Returns a Promise, which resolves to Object:

 ```js
 {